juliusarolovitch/Memoize-Speech-Tokenization/README.md

 ### Technical Process

-All necessary methods are contained within the ```python memoizeProcessAudio``` class.
+All necessary methods are contained within the ```memoizeProcessAudio``` class.
-The selected audio file for tokenization is passed into the ```python process``` method.
+The selected audio file for tokenization is passed into the ```process``` method.
 It is split up and saved into audio subfiles containing all of the different speakers detec